DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Certifications/AWS-Global-Infrastructure.md

 📌 **Example**

->  User in Delhi accessing a website hosted in Mumbai
+>  User in Delhi accessing a website hosted in Mumbai. <br>
 >  Static content (images/videos) is served from **Delhi Edge Location**

 🧮 **How many Edge Locations?**